What is Iyengar Yoga?

 Can I eat before yoga classes or drink water?

-Yoga should be practiced on an empty stomach, therefore leave 3 - 4 hours after a main meal, 2 hours after a light snack.
+Yoga should be practiced on an empty stomach, therefore leave 3 - 4 hours after a main meal, 1 or 2 hours after a light snack.
 Please do not bring a water bottle into class; you will not need a drink during the class.
 Drinking water in a yoga class will interfere with the natural digestion process.
 Please make sure you come to class

 I’m pregnant.
 Can I still practise yoga?